 Schouten et al. provide statistics based on the 223 participants who took part in their study, with sub-groups of participants engaging with different types of art, including mandala drawing, plaid colouring and free-form colouring.
 There was no evidence that art therapy alone is more effective than art therapy combined with other treatments, but there was evidence that art therapy was effective in reducing trauma symptom severity.

-This study was particularly fascinating to me and a useful resource because of my research into drawing patterns—specifically mandalas, although any repetitive drawing exercises count—for mental wellbeing.
-This is an activity I have participated in before personally, with mandala designs and also zentangle.
+This study was a useful resource because of my research into drawing patterns—specifically mandalas, although it relates to any repetitive drawing exercises—for mental wellbeing.
+This is an activity I have participated in before personally, with mandala and zentangle drawing.
 These drawing methods are designed to help relax, focus and expand the mind.
 There are a number of reasons why someone might draw mandala or zentangle: for therapeutic reasons (to overcome a trauma, to help relieve stress, to take their mind off something) and for creative purposes (drawing practice, creative focus and exploring symmetry/geometry/pattern-making).

 Skinner, Stephen (2006): Sacred Geometry – Deciphering the Code.
 Sterling Publishing Co., Inc. New York, NY, USA.

-In his book Stephen Skinner covers geometry rooted in sacred art, spiritual architecture and nature.
-I found this resource particularly interesting because it covers how many spiritual buildings (churches, temples, tombs) carefully reference mathematics—specifically geometry—dating as far back as Ancient Greek and Egyptian times, and similarly throughout the Dark Ages up to the present day.
-Ancient civilisations attempted to bring harmony to their structures using repetition and pattern, symmetry and proportion.
+In Sacred Geometry Skinner discusses geometry rooted in sacred art, spiritual architecture and in nature.
+The book covers how many spiritual buildings and constructs (churches, temples, tombs, and mosques) carefully reference mathematics—specifically geometry—because a harmonious design was thought to be more sacred, and thus bring you closer to god.
+This practice dates back as far as Ancient Egypt, and similarly through ancient Greek and the Dark Ages, and up until the present day.
+Skinner argues that ancient civilisations attempted to bring harmony to their structures using repetition and pattern, symmetry and proportion—considered divine measurements.
 In the case of Islamic architecture it was not permitted to use human or animal forms in religious art, so instead geometric patterns were used and it was believed that the purity of geometric pattern made these buildings sacred.

-This book is also the first time I encountered the notion of sacred dimensions, and it opened my eyes to the relevance of geometry in spirituality.
+This book was the first time I encountered the notion of sacred dimensions, and it opened my eyes to the relevance of geometry in spirituality.
 I considered the incorporeal nature of belief and compared it to the solid, analytical nature of mathematics, with nature acting as the bridge between the two.
-Although at face value these two ideas seem a million miles apart I can now better understand how they complement and speak to one another.
+Although at face value these two ideas seem a million miles apart I can now better understand how they complement one another.

 Tondreau, Beth (2011): Layout Essentials: 100 Design Principles for Using Grids (Design Essentials).Rockport Publishers, 1st Edition.

-Welch, R. & Welch, H. (2012): Art Deco and Geometric Stained Glass Pattern Book.
+Welch, R. and Welch, H. (2012): Art Deco and Geometric Stained Glass Pattern Book.
 Dover Publications, New York.

-This book doesn’t contain a great amount of textual information, but it does show many examples of geometric patterns and formations from Art Deco style and from stained glass windows.
+This book does not contain a great amount of textual information, but it does show many examples of geometric patterns and formations from Art Deco style and from stained glass windows.

 I had not considered stained glass windows as inspiration until I found this book, but it has given me a wealth of ideas about how to develop my geometric designs (particularly when working with logos, patterns and layout) and also search for more examples of stained glass artwork.
 I am considering a series of graphic designs that re-make popular media in stained glass style.
 This idea is only in the beginning stages but could be interesting as part of my geometric MA project going forward.